 Venetian Modern Glass Museum

-The Modern Glass Museum carries a collection dating from late 19th century through today.
+The Modern Glass Museum carries a collection dating from the late 19th century through today.
 There are a number of Cups Swaying in the Wind by Giuseppe Barovier, as well as pieces by Livio Seguso and a room featuring Dale Chihuly’s work.

 What fascinated our children the most was the special event featuring Japanese glass insects.
-There was a glassmaker creating glass insects and it was so interesting to watch him create the art work in front of our eyes.
+There was a glassmaker creating glass insects and it was so interesting to watch him create the artwork in front of our eyes.

 Livio Seguso Garden